KUSENTEI!

 [2] Rumors persisted that INDIA MARU was carrying gold and other valuables despite no justification.
 It seems local natives spread the rumour in the hope that stories of gold would attract western divers and stimulate tourism.

-[3] One Japanese source (Komamiya) lists the destination as St Jacques rather than Saei, but this is probably an error since it is unlikely the convoy could make Formosa in three days even sailing direct.
+[3] One Japanese source (Komamiya) lists the destination as Saei rather than St Jacques but this is certainly an error since it is unlikely the convoy could make Formosa in three days even sailing direct and another Japanese source confirms St Jacques with an exact time of arrival.

 -Bob Hackett, Sander Kingsepp and Peter Cundall.